SystemsApproach/sdn/uses.rst

 as old as packet switching itself, with some ideas of traffic-aware routing having been tried in the Arpanet.
 However, traffic engineering only really became mainstream for the Internet backbone with the advent of MPLS, which provides a set of tools to steer traffic to balance load across different paths.
-However, a notable shortcoming of MPLS-based TE is that path calculation is, like traditional routing, a fully distributed process.
+However, a notable shortcoming of MPLS-based TE is that path calculation, like traditional routing, is a fully distributed process.
 Central planning tools are common but the real-time management of MPLS paths remains fully distributed.
 This means that it is near impossible to achieve any sort of global optimization, as the path calculation algorithms–which kick in any time a link changes status, or as traffic loads change–are making local choices about what seems best.

 B4 recognizes this shortcoming and moves the path calculation to a logically centralized SDN controller.
 When a link fails, for example,